qualcomm/QcNode/docs/sample-buffer-life-cycle-management.md

 And refer the [SampleRemap](../tests/sample/source/SampleRemap.cpp#L206) or [SampleQnn](../tests/sample/source/SampleQnn.cpp#L128) to know how to use this SharedBufferPool.

-# 2. RideHal buffer life cycle management between processes
+# 2. QC buffer life cycle management between processes

-It's up to the user application's middleware to do such support, now the RideHal doesn't provide such a demo.
+It's up to the user application's middleware to do such support, now the QC doesn't provide such a demo.